 - On-site SEO audit checklist from SEMrush

-- This is an e-book which is available for free download.
+- This is an e-book that is available for free download.
 The ebook is best suited for those new to the SEO site audit process.
-SEMrush also provides a free tool to perform a SEO site audit for you, however, you will only get back limited results without a subscription to their service.
+SEMrush also provides a free tool to perform an SEO site audit for you; however, you will only get back limited results without a subscription to their service.

 - Technical site audit checklist from Moz

 - The SEO audit checklist from Moz is very comprehensive, but it’s also very technical.
 It is best suited for those with a solid foundation of experience performing SEO audits.

 Regardless of which checklist or tool you decide to follow, you should expect to see some of the following items.

 This has to do with how easy it is for a search engine to “read” and index the pages on your website.

 “The web is like an ever-growing library with billions of books and no central filing system.
 We use software known as web crawlers to discover publicly available webpages.
 Crawlers look at webpages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those webpages back to Google’s servers.”–Google

 If Google can’t index your site’s pages due to an error, there is zero chance they will appear in a Google search result.

 Now, if you’re reading wondering what crawlability and indexability are, you’re not alone.
 Many website owners have no idea about this essential aspect of SEO.